polgarj/comnica-test/README.md

 # Comnica Signature

-This is József Polgár's solution to the Frontend developer test task.
+This is József Polgár's solution to the "Frontend developer teszt" task.

 ## Snapshot
 ![snapshot](./snapshot.png)